upayanmazumder/DevJourney/Java/VIT/Sem-3/Assessments/Lab 16/Lab Exercise/Academic Performance Tracker/README.md

+# Academic Performance Tracker

-Single File Programming Question
+## Single File Programming Question

-Problem Statement
+## Problem Statement

 A dedicated student, Emily is keen on tracking her academic performance in various subjects.
 She wants to create a program that stores information about her grades and categorizes them based on performance.
 To achieve this, Emily has implemented a serialization program to store and retrieve grade information.